Rogdham/pyzstd/index.rst

     In :py:func:`get_frame_info` function, ``dictionary_id`` == 0 means dictionary ID was not recorded in frame header, the frame may or may not need a dictionary to be decoded, and the ID of such a dictionary is not specified.

-Dynamically link to zstd library
+Build pyzstd module with options
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-.. _dynamic_link:
+.. _build_pyzstd:

-.. note:: Dynamically link to zstd library
+.. note:: Build pyzstd module with options

     .. attention::

-        This feature will be available in next release, pyzstd verion > 0.14.3.
+        These features will be available in next release, pyzstd verion > 0.14.3.

+    Pyzstd module supports:

-    Pyzstd module supports dynamically linking to zstd library, then the zstd source code in ``lib`` folder will be ignored.
+        * Dynamically linking to zstd library, then the zstd source code in ``lib`` folder will be ignored.
+        * Provide a `CFFI <https://doc.pypy.org/en/latest/extending.html#cffi>`_ implementation that can work with PyPy.

+    Add these options to setup.py:

+        #. no option: C implementation, statically link to zstd library.
+        #. ``--dynamic-link-zstd``: C implementation, dynamically link to zstd library.
+        #. ``--cffi``: CFFI implementation, statically link to zstd library.
+        #. ``--cffi --dynamic-link-zstd``: CFFI implementation, dynamically link to zstd library.

+    Some notes:

         * No matter static or dynamic linking, pyzstd module requires zstd v1.4.0+.
         * Support zstd library downgrade, for example v1.4.9 at compile-time, v1.4.0 at run-time.
-(Tested on Windows 10)
+(Tested on Windows 10, w/wo --cffi.)
         * Before zstd v1.5.0, ZSTD_MULTITHREAD macro is not defined by default.
 So :ref:`multi-threaded compression<mt_compression>` may not be used in system provided zstd library, in this case pyzstd module will perform single-threaded compression and issue a ``RuntimeWarning``.

     On Linux, dynamically link to zstd library provided by system: